amorychambers/ci-ms2-interactivity/README.md

 ### Colours

-I have used a colour scheme that evokes the theming and usage of Steam as a platform, both being familiar background colours for Steam community pages.
+I have used a colour scheme that evokes the theming of Steam as a platform, with familiar background colours for Steam community pages.
 Additionally, I used some bright and complementary colours for the gameboard page; I chose a bright green colour both to indicate when a player has made a selection by highlighting the background of the image and to evoke success upon correct input; I chose a contrasting pink colour to draw the user's attention more to the next game being displayed in the sequence; I used a complementary red colour to indicate an incorrect input.

-Main theme colour: #1b2838
+Main theme colour: <span style='color: #1b2838'>#1b2838</span>

-Darker theme colour for contrast: #0c1620
+Darker theme colour for contrast: <span style='color: #0c1620'>#0c1620</span>

 ### Fonts